textileplaybook.com / home · lessons

 Why it saves

 A technique mismatch costs €2,000 and a client relationship.
-The “cheap” DTF print on workwear that peels after 5 washes.
+The “cheap” DTF print on workwear that peels within 10 washes with poor application.
 The “premium” embroidery that takes 2 weeks when the event is in 3 days.
 Get this right and everything else flows.

 Bottom line